Skip to main content

 Students who wish to appeal a grade should follow these guidelines.

-- If you are unclear about the posted grade, or are dissatisfied with the instructor’s response, then speak with the Program Director.
+• If the student is still unclear about the posted grade or is dissatisfied with the Lead Instructor’s response, then the student can speak with the Program Director.

 Attendance Policy